-If you are a permanent employee who has accumulated a minimum of 10 days (80 hours) of sick leave and you have not used sick leave during the previous calendar month, you may convert sick leave to vacation leave.
-After the fourth year of employment, if you are a permanent employee who has accumulated a minimum of 30 days (240 hours) of sick leave and you have not used sick leave during the previous calendar month, you may convert sick leave to vacation leave.
+If you are a permanent employee who has accumulated a minimum of 30 days (240 hours) of sick leave and you have not used sick leave during the previous calendar month, you may convert sick leave to vacation leave.
 Consult your agency's human resources associate for more information regarding sick leave conversion.